 Because of this, looking for quick wins or low hanging fruit should be at the forefront of every search marketers mind.

 For me, there are two primary ways that I spot quick wins.
 One is via keyword research, and the other is via Google Search Console (GSC).

 You can also use third-party tools to spot quick-wins such as Ahrefs or SEMrush.

-But I like to use GSC when it comes to quick-wins, especially on established sites that are ranking well.
+But I like to use GSC to discover quick wins, especially on established sites ranking well.